 Health care experience

-Direct patient care is defined as the applicant having some degree of direct medical responsibility.
+Direct patient health care experience can come from traditional paid employment, volunteer or clinical research experiences.
 Please see the patient care experience document (pdf) for additional information.

 - Patient contact